-Add registers to provide HMC status monitoring
+Add a register to provide HMC status monitoring

-Add three yellow-block software registers to provide the HMC status (2 bits), HMC receive CRC error counter (16 bits) and the HMC receive FLIT protocol error status (7 bits).
-Name them as shown below.
-The registers should be configured to send their values to the processor.
-Connect them to the HMC yellow block as shown below using GoTo blocks.
+Add one yellow-block software register to provide the HMC status (1 bit).
+Name it as shown below.
+The register should be configured to send its value to the processor.
+Connect it to the HMC yellow block as shown below using GoTo blocks.
 A Convert (cast) block is required to interface with the 32 bit registers.
 Delay blocks are also required.
 To workspace blocks from Simulink->Sinks are attached to the simulation outputs of the software registers.

-The HMC status is made up of the HMC initialisation done and HMC Power On Self Test (POST) OK flags.
+The HMC status is made up of the HMC OK flag.
+If there are any errors with the HMC initialisation, HMC POST (Power On Self Test), FLIT transactions or HMC ERRSTAT register then this flag will be set to "0".
 It takes a maximum of 1.2s for the HMC lanes to align and the initialisation process to complete.
 Once this is done then internally generated test data is written into the HMC.
 The data is then read out and compared with the data written in.
-If there is a match then POST passes and the POST OK flag is set to '1'.
+If there is a match then POST passes and the internal POST OK flag is set to '1'.
 In this case, HMC initialisation done will be '1' when the initialisation is successful and the POST process has finished.
-The POST OK flag will only be set to '1' when the memory test is successful.
-Therefore, the user can only start writing and reading to/from the HMC when init_done and post_ok flag are both '1'.
-If any flags are '0' then the HMC did not properly start up.
-Refer to the HMC Data Rate Control functionality above, which uses these flags to only start the write and read process when they are asserted.
+The internal POST OK flag will only be set to '1' when the memory test is successful.
+Therefore, the user can only start writing and reading to/from the HMC when HMC Ok is set to '1'.
+If this flag is '0' then the HMC did not properly start up or data has been corrupted.
+Refer to the HMC Data Rate Control functionality above, which uses this flag to only start the write and read process when they are asserted.